-As well as providing a great stepping-stone for job starters, the programme is also a good option for people who want to learn the basics so they can work on their own cars, trucks, bikes or boats.
+As well as providing a great stepping-stone, this programme is also a good option for people who want to learn the basics so they can work on their own cars, trucks, bikes or boats.

 - Credit Value:120

-- Awards:New Zealand Certificate in Automotive Engineering (Level 3)
+- Awards:NZ Certificate in Automotive Engineering (Level 3)